sybrew/the-seo-framework/readme.txt

 The Core Sitemaps feature coming to (TODO or brought with, when we're late) WordPress 5.5 is now supported.
 When you disable TSF's sitemaps, Core Sitemaps will now be displayed instead.
 We recommend sticking with TSF's sitemaps, since they are less heavy on your server, are more quickly processed by search engines, and honor the indexing state of each post included.

-TODO Polylang subdirectory URLs have their sitemap pointing to a query argument... https://kb.theseoframework.com/kb/translation-plugin-compatibility/#polylang-caveat-1

-TODO consider disabling post types and taxonomies without rewrite support for user that upgrade from >4.0~<4.1?
-	* This saves me rather than them--I expect an influx of support requests regarding this.
-For them, then, nothing will change, and that might be favorable.

-TODO we keep getting "unbranded" titles inquiries.
-This term is coined by Google, but should we rename or expound on that issue?
-	* "This means that the Site Title couldn't be found."
-TODO Speaking of which, should we allow setting a custom Site Title?
-Or should we keep blaming themes for not doing it right.
-Brands overwrite the theme output anyway, since they have custom logos.

-TODO consider applying noindex by default to faulty post types?
-	`elementor_library` // Elementor, post type
-	`product_shipping_class` // WooCommerce, taxonomy

 ## For everyone
 * **Added:**
 	* You can now exclude taxonomies from receiving SEO from TSF.